sourcebroker/hugo-cms-theme/README.rst

 - Make separate helper template for showing content elements from column.
 Right now we repeat it in /section.
 Not cool.
 - Make support for start time to show content end time to stop showing content.
 - Make support for ext:gridelements.
+- For translation the url translation is done with "url" option.
+For example "url: de/kontakt".
+This should support translation with "slug" option to overwrite only part of path.